Healthy Homes Assessment Tamatea

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us now and schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch now and schedule your rental property house assessment.

 home assessments for rental properties